LainezDev/fastapi-csrf-jinja/README.md

 `fastapi-csrf-jinja` is a CSRF middleware for FastAPI applications that supports tokens in both headers and HTML forms.
 This library is based on `starlette-csrf`, with additional support for Jinja template integration.

+## How it works?

+1. The user makes a first request with a method considered safe (by default `GET`, `HEAD`, `OPTIONS`, `TRACE`).
+2. It receives in response a cookie (named by default `csrftoken`) which contains a secret value.
+3. When the user wants to make an unsafe request, the server expects them to send the same secret value in a header (named by default `x-csrftoken`).
+Additionally, the middleware now allows submission of the token via HTML forms using Jinja.
+4. The middleware compares the secret value provided in the cookie with the value in the header or form:
+   * If they match, the request is processed.
+   * Otherwise, a `403 Forbidden` error response is given.

 ## Features
 - Supports CSRF tokens in headers and HTML forms.
 - Jinja template processor for easy CSRF token management in forms.